Why use herbs?

 Dietary Supplement Use Reaches All-Time High [Council for Responsible Nutrition survey].
 (2019).
 Retrieved from https://www.crnusa.org/newsroom/dietary-supplement-use- reaches-all-time-high-available-purchase-consumer-survey-reaffirms

-sharing on herbal medicines
+Keep readingMORE sharing on herbal medicines

 I enjoy writing about herbal medicine because I believe herbology is important to health, and that herbal remedies can repair, restore, and revitalize.
 Because I love researching herbs.
 I started writing on HubPages a few years ago to practice my “chops” as a writer.
-Once I got a few articles published, I was able to land an actual writing job (part time, I am more of a contributor than writer) with the Herbal Academy in Bedford, MA, a prestigious online herbal program that offers beginner and advanced herbal training.
+Once I got a few articles published, I was able to land an actual writing job (part-time, I am more of a contributor than a writer) with the Herbal Academy in Bedford, MA, a prestigious online herbal program that offers beginner and advanced herbal training.

 Below are contributions I have written that I hope can shed some light about the value of herbal medicine, and its value to health.
 All of the snippets below provide a brief summary of the topic, with links to the full article at the bottom.